zarucki/chess_problem_recruitment/README.md

 The above will return 4 first solutions.

+There is also utility script to run test suite:

+    ./runTests.sh

+It runs just the sbt test, but first sets heap so it doesn't hang.

 ----
 ## My results
 Solution requires around 4GB RAM.
 For given problem it takes around 20 seconds.